 What tools should I use to verify airdrops?

-Essential tools include DefiLlama for checking protocol TVL and legitimacy, Crunchbase or RootData for verifying funding claims, block explorers like Etherscan for confirming contract addresses, Revoke.cash for managing token approvals, and official project social channels for announcement verification.
-Never rely on a single source-cross-reference everything.
+Essential tools include DefiLlama for checking protocol TVL and legitimacy, Token Sniffer for detecting scam tokens, Chainabuse for checking scam reports, RootData for verifying funding claims, block explorers like Etherscan for confirming contract addresses, and Revoke.cash for managing token approvals.

 How do I protect myself when claiming an airdrop?